rossdrew/LogicSimulator/README.md

 #LogicSimulator

-Simple logic circuit simulator in order to play around with TDD and [Pitest](http://pitest.org/)
+Simple logic circuit simulator in order to play around with TDD, Mockito and [Pitest](http://pitest.org/)

 ## Pitest